frli8848/DREAM/INSTALLATION.md

 ```
 Then create the folder `CL` in the `DREAM/include` folder and copy all OpnCL header
 files (both `.h` and `.hpp`) to that folder; they are located in `OpenCL-Headers/CL`
 and `OpenCL-CLHPP/include/CL`, respectively.
-Finally , configure the build using
+Finally , configure the build using,
-using,
 ```bash
 -snip-